 Hidden veg sausage roll “mummies”

-- I used 2 sheets of puff pastry
+- 2 sheets of puff pastry were used

 - Make mince mix as per normal.

 - Make palm size “logs” of mincemeat, and start wrapping the puff pastry strips around the mince to create a mummy.
 Slightly stretch the pastry as you go, because you’re layering the pastry, you want it to be a bit thinner.